-This at-home hair mask has been dubbed a better version of Olaplex—here's my honest thoughts
+This cult hair mask has been dubbed a better version of Olaplex, so two beauty editors with damaged hair put it to the test

 Let me introduce myself.
 My name is Grace, I'm a beauty writer, and I have been bleaching my hair for years.
 As a naturally dark brunette, I have been getting blonde highlights for as long as I can remember to help brighten up my lengths.

-However, over the last year, I have started to notice the damaging effects of said bleach.
+However, recently I have started to notice the damaging effects of said bleach.
 I'm talking breakage, brittleness and more.
 So, in a bid to bring my hair back to life, I decided to try out one of the best hair masks.

 I had used Olaplex and various other brands for a long time, but I was ready to switch things up and try something new.
 Enter stage right, the K18 Leave-in Molecular Repair Hair Mask.
 Dubbed a better version of Olaplex, and used by the likes of Hailey Bieber and Rihanna, this mask has got somewhat of a celebrity status in the beauty world.